Skip to content

 • Run ID (Optional): If adding to an existing, active Tallyfy process, provide its Run ID.
 For a new process instance, leave blank if the task is initial or you intend to launch a new process run containing this task.

-• Tallyfy Tip: For a brand new lead from an email, typically use the “Launch process” Tallyfy action to start a new instance of your “Lead Follow-Up Process” procedure template, mapping email details to launch form fields.
-For this example, we assume adding to an existing process if you had its Run ID.
+• Tallyfy Tip: For a brand new lead from an email, you’d typically use the “Launch process” action instead - it starts a fresh instance of your “Lead Follow-Up Process” procedure template and maps email details to launch form fields.
+We’re keeping it simple here by adding to an existing process.

 • Step Position (Optional): If adding to an existing Tallyfy process with a Run ID, specify step position.